EOC-dev/EOC-dev.github.io/_posts/2024-01-21-ColorExtractorToList.md

 ```

-I also wrote some documentation on the full workflow I did to downsample the image using GIMP, then using the above script to get the color list and color lookuptable.
+I also wrote some documentation on the full workflow I did to downsample the image using GIMP, then using the above script to get the color list and color lookuptable of that image.

 # Using Gimp to downsample an image